wolfe-labs/DU-IndustryMonitor/README.md

 ## Installation

-Download a pre-compiler JSON file from the "Releases" tab, copy its contents and install it by right-clicking a Programming Board, selecting "Advanced" and then "Copy Lua configuration from clipboard".
+Download a pre-compiler JSON file from the "Releases" tab, copy its contents and install it by right-clicking a Programming Board, selecting "Advanced" and then "Paste Lua configuration from clipboard".

 After installing into a Programming Board, link it to your factory's Core Unit and then to each of your screens, from first to last.